StevenLooman/home-assistant-dlna-dmr/README.md

 Note: this is a work in progress.
 Currently only tested with my own Samsung TV, YMMV!
 Please test and create issues.

+# Note: Currently being integrated into Home Assistant

+Currently, this module is currently being integrated into Home Assitant.
+See this [pull request](https://github.com/home-assistant/home-assistant/pull/14749).

+If you wish to help, please test the module (`dlna_dmr.py`) from that pull request and report any findings.

 ## Installation and configuration
 Symlink (or copy) `home_assistant_dlna_dmr/dlna_dmr.py` to your Home Assistant configuration folder (e.g., `~/.homeassistant/custom_components/media_player`):
 ```